fashyon/WFDST-Net/README.md

 # Pretrained Model
 Rain200H_Model: [Link](https://pan.baidu.com/s/1YX-IHZTNSnUCImgxFxhAQw?pwd=1314 )

+# Acknowledgement
+This code is based on the [RESCAN ](https://github.com/XiaLiPKU/RESCAN).
+Thank them for their sharing.

+# Contact
-# If you have any questions, please contact fangsiyanfsy@163.com
+If you have any questions, please contact fangsiyanfsy@163.com